AmiraBen/MemoryGame/README.md

 # Memory Game Project

 # Preview
 This game is about matching similiar cards.
 It is implemented using plain javascript.
 I used click event listeners to add functionality to the cards when they are clicked and added the logic for each card.
-Also the game includes scores and timers.
+Also the game includes score and timer.
 Plus I made use of an external js libary for showing alerts.

 # How to run the game
 `git clone https://github.com/AmiraBen/MemoryGame.git memoryGame && cd memoryGame && open index.html`